adamkapilow/Review_Aggregators/README.md

 # Consumer's guide to review aggregators
- Consumer guide to review aggregation as my Springboard capstone project.
+In this document we look at Rotten Tomatoes and Metacritic and help consumers find out ways to use them effectively to find popular works of art.
+What about these sites works well and what doesn't?
 Visible as static HTML here on GitHub, or live and interactable on Google CoLab at https://colab.research.google.com/drive/1xwtPTNKZ-YkPoWhuDiojW0eMSYAh9cNw?usp=sharing